Rights, Care, Support

-* For advice while trying to find your groove, as well as more specifically, on fundraising and networking strategies in and around the Netherlands.
+* For advice while trying to find your groove as an art professional in to be established networks in and around the Netherlands.
 Also for fundraising strategies you are welcome to contact Margret Wibmer: advisor international students.

 * When landing in Arnhem, please contact Krista Jantowski: advisor students.

 *In general: feel free to ask the DAI Care Crew to help you make connection with any of the help organisations listed on this page, should you feel intimidated by their Dutch websites or otherwise.

 * Please note that once per academic year, following their Kitchen presentation, every student at the DAI is scheduled for a one-on-one meeting of one hour with the artistic director | head of program, Gabriëlle Schleijpen.
 If you need to share or discuss an urgent and/ or sensitive issue of major importance to your study and/or general wellbeing, you are most welcome to contact her and ask for an ad hoc additional (skype-)meeting, preferably to be scheduled in between two DAI Weeks.

 *Please note that: Nikos Doulos, Florian Göttke (both closely connected to our Faculty at the COOPs and HTDTWT) and Peter Sattler (all things "tech" ) should NOT be contacted for any student affairs other than those directly related to the functioning of the COOP studygroups, the Planetary Campus HTDTWT seminars and thesis coaching.